Sairyss/domain-driven-hexagon/README.md

 Now the only way to make an `email` is to create a new instance of `Email` class first, this ensures it will be validated on creation and a wrong value won't get into `Entities`.

 It also makes code easier to understand since it's using [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) instead of just `string`.

-To avoid having duplicate `Value Objects` for primitives, some generic ones can be created if needed, like `ShortString`, `LongString`, `SmallNumber`, `BigNumber` etc.

 Example files: